-The Bay Area has become famous worldwide for the student protests that took place here during 1968–1970 centering on protests over the Vietnam War, racial oppression and the need for ethnic studies departments at American colleges and universities.
+The Bay Area has become famous worldwide for the student protests that took place here during 1968–1970 centering on protests over the Vietnam War, racial oppression and demands for ethnic studies departments at American colleges and universities.

-However, little has been published about the student activism that occurred within in our own SMCCCD college district.
+However, little has been published about student actions and activism at our own SMCCD college district during this time.

 This means there's an exciting opportunity for original research on your part.
-With so little published, your work will include searching for both primary and secondary sources and if possible, interviewing people who were on campus at Canada, Skyline and the College of San Mateo at that time.
+Your work will include searching for both primary and secondary sources and even interviewing people who were on campus at Canada, Skyline and the College of San Mateo during that time.
 You can also contact local historians and librarians at other institutions.
-You can decide whether you want to also draw some parallels to the unrest that's happening across our nation right now.
+You'll decide whether you want to also draw some parallels to the unrest that's happening across our nation right now.

 I'm available to help you find and evaluate research sources as well as reach out to potential experts.
 I look forward to working with you on your Honor's project! - Jessica Silver-Sharp, Librarian

 The article below was published in the San Francisco Chronicle, May 8, 1970

 As a first step toward deciding if student activism is a topic you want to pursue, I encourage you to read an article I wrote in May, 2020 for our faculty union newsletter, The Advocate, here: 50 years ago a different crisis canceled classes.
 This will give you a better idea of the events that took place in 1970.